Making roasted strawberry jam with balsamic vinegar in the oven caramelizes the strawberries' natural sugars and concentrates their flavor.

 Salt: I add at least a pinch of salt to all of my recipes.
 Salt complements and intensifies the other flavors.
 For all of my recipes, I use Morton Kosher Salt which packs more densely than Diamond Crystal Kosher Salt.
 If you are using Diamond Crystal Kosher Salt you will want to double the amount of salt you add.

-See the recipe card for quantities.
+See the recipe card for full information on ingredients and quantities.

-Variations
+Substitutions and Variations

 No fresh strawberries?
 This roasted strawberry jam can be made with frozen strawberries too.
 To use frozen strawberries, thaw and drain off the excess moisture before roasting the strawberries.